devrawl/stratosmining/docs/howto-run-a-stratos-sds-node-in-windows-with-virtualbox.md

 <small> Last update: March 12, 2023</small>

+!!! danger "Warning"

+    At the moment, you can't setup a storage node on Mesos testnet.
+Will be soon updated.

 ## Introduction

 If you are curious about running a Stratos resource node (SDS) but aren't yet prepared to commit to purchasing or renting a dedicated server specifically for this task, here's how to test it first on windows, for free, using VirtualBox.